TomaszBorczyk/image-encryption-python/README.md

 Due to limited data size in RSA encryption, an image file is processed in chunks of length less than the length of the key.
 This is method has probably no real life use.

-For the keys generation, Extended Euclidean Algorithm and finding modular inverses implementations are from Wikipedia page[^wikipedia].
+For the keys generation, Extended Euclidean Algorithm and finding modular inverses implementations are from [Wikipedia page](https://en.wikibooks.org/wiki/Algorithm_Implementation/Mathematics/Extended_Euclidean_algorithm#Python).
 Key bit strength is hardcoded in generateKeys.py BITS global.
 No more than 1024 was tested.
 Since decryption can take significant amount of time, especially with long key, small greyscale images are recommended with pixels expressed in single value, not RGBA (see lena-greyscale-small.png for reference).
 ### Caesar cipher